Discover 3 art galleries in one at Monet in South Guildford

 Impressionist Gallery; This lovely designed part of the complex protrudes into the car-park, and was purpose built to house the ‘atmospheric’ watercolours of artist Maureen Sylvia: the owner of the gallery.
-In addition it is used for annual poetry readings.
+In addition it is used for annual poetry readings and work-shops.
 It can, however, have multiple uses and on occasion be hired for small, weekend, independent solo or group exhibitions.
 It is also available for hire for music recitals and meetings that fit around the gallery happenings.Maureen enjoys painting large 'wet on wet' watercolours and also writes and illustrates children's poetry.
 Her poetry books are on display in this room.
 She sometimes has classes for children in writing and art.